oVirt/ovirt-site/source/feature/sr-iov.html.md

     -   The tab will display just sr-iov capable nics.
     -   The 'unassiged networks' section will be called just 'Networks'
         -   It will contain all the vm networks.
-        -   It won't be possible to detach a network from this section (if a network from this the 'Networks' section is dragged to a nic it will be presented on both the nic and the 'Networks' section).
+        -   Since the same network can be attach to more than one nic, it won't be possible to detach a network from this section (if a network from the 'Networks' section is dragged to a nic, it will be presented on both the nic and the 'Networks' section).
-    -   The same network can be attached to more than one nic.
-    -   If there are no networks attached to the nic the default is 'all network in cluster'.
+    -   If there are no networks attached to the nic the default is 'all networks in cluster'.
-    -   Each nic will have edit dialog for update num of vfs.
+    -   Each nic will have edit dialog for updating num of vfs.
     -   Hosts with no SR-IOV enabled nic will have the regular display and won't have tabs.
     -   TBD: mock for option 2